 There is a different culture that involves a new lifestyle and things that you may not be familiar with.

-So, what is it like to be married with a Dominican woman and what are the most interesting wedding traditions in the Dominican Republic?
+So, what is it like to be married to a Dominican woman and what are the most interesting wedding traditions in the Dominican Republic?

 What to Know Before Marrying a Dominican Woman